PyCav/PyCav-Library/docs/source/api/quantum/perturbation.rst

    *unperturb_wf: function*

-   A function which is passed params and n and returns a function of position e.g.
+   A function which is passed params and n, returning a function of position e.g.

    .. code-block:: python